 A Perkune audiophile power cord has a diameter of 9.00 mm.
 After the third level of isolation, the power cord diameter has increased to 15.00 mm.
-This is an increase of 40% but the cable is still easy to work with and operate.
+Which, is an increase of 40%.
+But, the cable is flexible and easy to work with.

 The picture above shows a white power cord running from left to right.
 Over the power cord is a layer of black material (CanuFlex PE-HB).
 This material has a very fine mesh and used to trap the pockets of air.

-The CanuFlex PE-HB is covered with a green colored sheathing material (DeRay-PBFSP) which is slowly heated to a predetermined temperature.
-As the DeRay-PBSFB contracts, the air is trapped in its pockets and forms an insulation around the cable.
+- The CanuFlex PE-HB is covered with a green coloured sheathing material (DeRay-PBFSP) which is slowly heated to a predetermined temperature.
+As the DeRay-PBSFB contracts, the air is trapped in its pockets and forms insulation around the cable.

-A power cord is an inexpensive upgrade and a good example to start with.
-The ‘AirGap’ isolation process can also be applied to Loudspeaker cables, Interconnect cables, DAC cables, Turntable cables or any cable where isolation is required.
+A power cord is an inexpensive upgrade and a good example.
+The ‘AirGap’ isolation process can be applied to Loudspeaker, Interconnect, DAC, Turntable or any cable where isolation is required.

-I have been testing for many months and have excellent feedback from my colleagues and customers.
-The feedback inspired me to improve my range of cables using the ‘AirGap’ isolation technique.
-A person is now able to hear more of the musical presentation than before which is what I wanted l to hear.
+I have excellent feedback from colleagues and customers.
+And, inspired, to improve my cables, with ‘AirGap’ isolation technique.
+A person is able to hear more of the musical presentation.
+And, this is, what I wanted to hear.